 IMPROVE YOUR WRITING - CHOOSE EFFECTIVE VERBS, CUT OUT ADVERBS AND BRING COLOUR TO YOUR WRITING

-There are commonplace verbs and there are specific, descriptive verbs.
-If you need to add an adverb, then you’re not selecting the most effective.
-For example:
+verbs.
+If you need to add an adverb, then you’re not selecting the

 He walked slowly down the street

-He sauntered down the street (Removes the need for an adverb)
+the need for an adverb)

-He walked jerkily down the street
+He walked jerkily

-He staggered down the street.
+staggered down

 Now you can expand.